-- Is the ticket for one day or two days?
+Is the ticket for one day or two days?

-- The ticket is for one day.
+- Both the regular ticket and the VIP ticket are for one day.

-- Can I switch days?
+Can I switch days?

-- Can under-age attend the event?
+Can under-age attend the event?

 - Yes, they can, but of course, alcoholic beverages will be served only to 21 and over.

 Are dogs/pets allowed at this event?

-- Please see this page
+- Please see some images

 What time does the event start and also end?